FAA Set to Propose Landmark Drone Rule, Potentially Transforming US Airspace

 1. Delivery services: Amazon, UPS, and even local businesses could scale up drone deliveries.

-2. Emergency services: operations could deploy drones more efficiently.
+2. Emergency services: Search and rescue operations could deploy drones more efficiently.

 3. Government operations: Local authorities might increase drone use for surveys and code enforcement.